This blog may contain affiliate links. Read our disclosure policy for more info.

 However, for those with little time, you can see some of the highlights of the Icefields Parkway in a day.
 In fact, from Lake Louise, you can visit the Bow Lake Viewpoint, Crowfoot Glacier, Peyto Lake, and even the Athabasca Glacier.
 After, you can drive back to Lake Louise or continue on to Jasper.

 Related Read: If you’re heading to Jasper, check out all of the amazing things to do in Jasper!
+Even in winter, there are lots of fun things to do in Jasper!

 7. Lake Louise Lakefront Trail